foyie/PayLens-Salary-Prediction-Equity-Analysis/README.md

 **Fuzzy deduplication is O(n²)**
 The nested loop approach does not scale beyond roughly 50,000 rows without a blocking strategy to reduce comparisons.

 ---

-## Technical Reference

-For a full line-by-line code walkthrough, architectural decisions, concept explanations, and notes on every function, see `PAYLENS_DEEP_DIVE.md`.

----